 They find out up to 66% of lumbar intervertebral disc herniations, of any variety, can actually demonstrate healing with conservative treatment.
 In fact, the worse the herniation, the better the spontaneous regression would be.They also suggested, that specific loading through exercise may have the potential to impart healing or regeneration of the intervertebral disc.
 (Read More)

-In Dublin Sports Injury Clinic we have a high volume of patients who are treated with low back pain.
+Dublin Sports Injury Clinic is a Physical Therapy Clinic based in Pearse Street, Dublin 2.
+We have a high volume of patients who are treated with low back pain.
 Initially, our treatment will be focusing on helping our patients to get pain free as quickly as possible.
 We educate our patients to understand the cause of their back pain and how they can stay pain-free.
 Our treatment and rehabilitation exercises will be customized for every patient and we show them the correct techniques and progression.

 Want to get in touch with our team of a therapist or you are looking for some advice?
 Simply fill in your details below & we get in touch with you shortly.